 The Organics Collection Program collects materials from campus locations that generate large volumes of food waste, such as residences, food outlets, private housing as well as department lunchrooms.
 This program is a great step towards reaffirming the university's policy of reducing our environmental impact by taking responsibility for waste disposal practices.
 Currently, the university's population consists of over 55,500 students, faculty and staff.
 The university is committed to campus sustainability and addressing the long-term waste management requirements for a growing university town, which will include over 10,000 new on-campus residents by 2021.
-It is expected that in actively promoting sustainability and responsible waste management practices, composting will be regarded as a social norm in the campus community.

-The in-vessel system exceeds the capabilities of the traditional means of large-scale composting and ensures that environmental and health risks are eliminated.
+It is expected that in actively promoting sustainability and responsible waste management The in-vessel system exceeds the capabilities of the traditional means of large-scale composting and ensures that environmental and health risks are eliminated.